 7. Try Cold Brew Coffee

 When you are a beginner at drinking coffee, it is prudent to start with the mild variants (lattes and mocha) of coffee and give yourself time for the coffee taste to grow on your taste buds.
-Later, you can graduate to black coffee and even start making coffee at home.
+Later, you can graduate to black coffee.

 Whereas a cup of coffee can provide a number of health benefits including boosting your energy levels you are better off keeping a reasonable consumption of coffee per day to avoid developing a dependency on caffeine.
 Drinking lots of water when consuming a lot of coffee can minimize the chances of coffee jitters.